yasirsaleem502/Predict-Blood-Glucose-Level-Based-on-PPG-Signals/README.md

 Decision Trees: To capture non-linear relationships between features.

-Polynomial regression: is a type of regression analysis that models the relationship between the independent variable and the dependent variable as an nth-degree polynomial.
+Polynomial regression:is a type of regression analysis that models the relationship between the independent variable and the dependent variable as an nth-degree polynomial.

 The models were trained using the preprocessed dataset, and hyperparameter tuning was performed to achieve the best possible accuracy.